Define the working directory

 Step-by-step explanation of the tutorial

-Here we will cover in detail each one of the steps that lead us to run the Prediction from the previous example (i.e. a forward run).
-This first tutorial keeps things simple, and since we are not using machine learning models, we will only use the Model type to specify the iceflow and mass balance models.
-These functionalities are mainly covered by Huginn.jl.
+Here we will cover in detail each one of the steps that lead us to run the forward models Prediction from the previous example.
+This first tutorial keeps things simple, and since we are not using machine learning models, we will only use Model to specify the iceflow and mass balance models.
+These functionalities are mainly included in Huginn.jl.

 Step 1: Parameter initialization

 The first step is to initialize and specify all the necessary parameters.
 In ODINN.jl we have many different types of parameters, specifying different aspects of the model.
-All the parameter types come with a default constructor, which will provide default values in case you don't want to tune those.
+All the parameter types have a default constructor, which provide default values.
 The main types of parameters are:

-• Hyperparameters: Hyperparameters includes all the necessary hyperparameters for a machine learning model.
+• Hyper parameters: Hyperparameters includes all the necessary hyperparameters to optimize the model.

 All these sub-types of parameters are held in a Parameters struct, a general parameters structure to be passed to an ODINN simulation.

-First we need to specify a list of RGI IDs of the glacier we want to work with.
-Specifying an RGI region is also possible.
+First, we specify a list of RGI IDs (associated to the Randolph Glacier Inventory) of the glaciers we want to work with.
 From these RGI IDs, we will look for the necessary files inside the workspace.

 rgi_ids = ["RGI60-11.03638", "RGI60-11.01450", "RGI60-11.02346", "RGI60-08.00203"]